Tracy Palandjian: Early life and education

 Palandjian was born and raised in Hong Kong.
+She studied at the Diocesan Girls School in Hong Kong, before coming to the United States at age 14 to attend Milton Academy.

-She earned a Bachelor of Arts degree in economics, magna cum laude, from Harvard College and an MBA with distinction from Harvard Business School, where she was recognized as a Baker Scholar.
+She graduated magna cum laude from Harvard College with a B.A. in Economics, and later earned an M.B.A. with high distinction from Harvard Business School, where she was a Baker Scholar.